Google Maps: Features

 The Google Maps apps for iOS and Android have many of the same features, including turn-by-turn navigation, street view, and public transit information.
 Turn-by-turn navigation was originally announced by Google as a separate beta testing app exclusive to Android 2.0 devices in October 2009.
 The original standalone iOS version did not support the iPad, but tablet support was added with version 2.0 in July 2013.
 An update in June 2012 for Android devices added support for offline access to downloaded maps of certain regions, a feature that was eventually released for iOS devices, and made more robust on Android, in May 2014.
+Google Maps is getting a new Gemini upgrade that has hands-free, that is not available in Google Assistant.
+It makes navigating easier and smarter.
+Its required version is iOS 15 or Android 9 "Pie" for integration.

 At the end of 2015 Google Maps announced its new offline functionality, but with various limitations – downloaded area cannot exceed 120,000 square kilometers and require a considerable amount of storage space.
 In January 2017, Google added a feature exclusively to Android that will, in some U.S. cities, indicate the level of difficulty in finding available parking spots, and on both Android and iOS, the app can, as of an April 2017 update, remember where users parked.
 In August 2017, Google Maps for Android was updated with new functionality to actively help the user in finding parking lots and garages close to a destination.
 In December 2017, Google added a new two-wheeler mode to its Android app, designed for users in India, allowing for more accessibility in traffic conditions.
 In 2019 the Android version introduced the new feature called live view that allows to view directions directly on the road thanks to augmented reality.
 Google Maps won the 2020 Webby Award for Best User Interface in the category Apps, Mobile & Voice.
 In March 2021, Google added a feature in which users can draw missing roads.
 In June 2022, Google implemented support for toll calculation.
 Both iOS and Android apps report how much the user has to pay in tolls when a route that includes toll roads is input.
 The feature is available for roads in the US, India, Japan and Indonesia with further expansion planned.
 As per reports the total number of toll roads covered in this phase is around 2000.